kn3007427/kn3007427.github.io/notebook.md

 Programing Language + Proyect

 <details>
-<summary><strong></strong>Programing Language + Proyect</summary>
+<summary><strong>Programing Language + Proyect </</summary>

 **Definition:**
 -is a set of rules in which symbols represent actions.
-Programming languages follow step-by-step instructions that a computer executes in order for a project to run
+Programming languages follow step-by-step instructions that a computer executes in order for a project to run.

 **In My Own Words:**
-is the things you tell the computer to do
+is the things you tell the computer to do.
 **Example:**
-A Bumper Sensor can be used to check whether the bumper is pressed.
+when you programing code

 Pressed = TRUE
 Not Pressed = FALSE